FAIR play booklet

 Network of diverse internal support groups, MHFAs and external EAP support

-We have over 200 mental health first aiders within our workforce, an armed forces network with 35 employees, a LGBTQ+ network with 64 employees, a Network of Women with 181 employees, 22 inclusion champions, an allyship network with 30 employees and a network of social value champions.
+We have 260 mental health first aiders within our workforce, an armed forces network with 32 employees, a LGBTQ+ network with 56 employees, a Network of Women with 182 employees, 23 inclusion champions, an allyship network with 34 employees and a network of social value champions.
+We launched a neurodiversity network which already has 69 members.

 We also have a comprehensive independently managed employee assistance programme to inform our HR strategy.